cjacker/pk2cmd-minus/README.md

+# pk2cmd-minus

-# pk2cmd-minus is an improved pk2cmd to support PICKIT2/3 and nearly all 8-bit PIC microcontrollers
+pk2cmd with improvement to support PICKIT2/3 and nearly all 8-bit PIC microcontrollers

-This repo is not my work, it's a mirror of http://kair.us/projects/pickitminus/.
+NOTE: this repo is not my work, it's a mirror of http://kair.us/projects/pickitminus/.

-The version of pk2cmd-minus is 1.23.0, the version number is updated from the version of official 1.20 and 1.21-rc1 sources.
+The version of pk2cmd-minus is '1.23.0', the version number is updated from the version of MicroChip official 1.20 and 1.21-rc1 sources.

 # Features
 - Supports nearly all, if not all, 8-bit PIC microcontrollers